 9 Communication

-9.1 Parents and teachers will work together in the best interests of pupils with EAL.

-9.2 Teachers will meet with parents on a termly basis to inform them of progress made and discuss strategies in place if there is an Individual Education Plan in place.
+- 9.1 Parents and teachers will work together in the best interests of pupils with EAL. - 9.2 Teachers will meet with parents on a termly basis to inform them of progress made and discuss strategies in place.